When human-centred design met landscaping

 The first shift was in how we gathered information.

 Phone calls were unreliable and time-consuming, so we introduced an enquiry form.
 Simple, but powerful.
-It allowed people to get in touch at any time, and it gave us the chance to ask better questions upfront.
+It allowed people to get in touch at any time and gave us the chance to ask better questions up front.

 More importantly, the questions themselves changed.